ollie-404/secret-redaction/README.md

-# secret-redaction
+# Secret Redaction
 Tool for redacting secrets from text files.
+Used to redact specific strings from logs, text files, documents etc.